-When Nazi policies stripped Jews of their rights, dignity, and humanity, many Jews tried to flee.
+During a time when the Jewish population of Germany was being stripped of their rights, dignity, and humanity, Nazi policies created the need for emigration among Jews.
 In the Pacific, a group of individuals empathetic to the plight of Jewish refugees banded together and drafted a plan to bring German Jews to the Philippines.
 The group included the Frieder brothers, cigar makers from Cincinnati; Paul McNutt, former Governor of Indiana and acting High Commissioner of the Philippines; and Manuel Quezon, President of the Philippines.
-Using their social, political, and economic influence, as well as teamwork, perseverance, and creativity they rescued approximately 1,300 Jewish refugees.
+Using their social, political, and economic influence, as well as teamwork, perseverance, and creativity, they rescued approximately 1,300 Jewish refugees.

-For information on the feature-length Rescue in the Philippines film, click here.
+For information on the feature-length documentary Rescue in the Philippines film, click here.